-- > Vote for shareholder proposals that ask the company to take steps to nominate more women and racial minorities to the board. - > Vote for shareholder proposals asking for reports on board diversity. - Vote for shareholder proposals asking companies to adopt nomination charters or amend existing charters to include reasonable language addressing diversity.
+- Vote for shareholder proposals that ask the company to take steps to nominate more women and racial minorities to the board. - Vote for shareholder proposals asking for reports on board diversity. - Vote for shareholder proposals asking companies to adopt nomination charters or amend existing charters to include reasonable language addressing diversity.

-Report on the Distribution of Stock Options by Gender and Race the future, there will be a shift toward basing racial and gender discrimination suits on the distribution of corporate wealth through stock options.
+Report on the Distribution of Stock Options by Gender and Race

+Companies have received requests from shareholders to prepare reports documenting the distribution of the stock options and restricted stock awards by race and gender of the recipient.
+Proponents of these proposals argue that, in the future, there will be a shift toward basing racial and gender discrimination suits on the distribution of corporate wealth through stock options.
 The appearance of these proposals is also in response to the nationwide wage gap and under representation of minorities and women at the highest levels of compensation.